Output Formats

 ---

-Disable sitemap generation entirely:
+Disable sitemap generation entirely in your config:

 # alloy.config.yaml